Paris Photography Workshop

 In the evenings, we’ll review our day’s work, then photograph Paris at night.
 Capture the bustling scene in the hip Left Bank neighborhoods, or the Eiffel Tower as it shimmers against the night sky.
 On certain evenings, our National Geographic photographer and photography instructors will hold seminars to discuss their professional experience.

-During the workshop, we’ll organize, curate, and promote an exhibition of large-format prints of the group’s best work.
-At the final gallery opening on our last evening together, share your images with a public audience.
+During the workshop, we’ll organize, curate, and install an exhibition of large-format prints of the group’s best work.
+At the final gallery opening on our last evening together, share your images and the stories behind them.

 National Geographic Expert: A National Geographic Expert Photographer will join the teaching staff for the duration of the workshop to share their insights and experience, and give you guidance and inspiration as you work through each of your photography assignments.
 The expert leads the classroom lessons and group critiques, works with students one-on-one in the classroom and in the field, and presents during evening seminars.